rebelsky/csc151/handouts/faq.md

 > 3. Internships.
 I love what I do.
 But I really never explored anything but academia.
 I should have.

+_What are your three favorite types of cheese?_

+> Hmmm ...
+I like bleu, havarti, brie, cheddar, and swiss.
+But it depends on the context -  my moods vary.

+_What do you like and dislike most about Grinnell?_

+> I'd say that I like certain characteristics of the students the most.
+In general, you folks care about learning, you have diverse interests, you seek to better the world, and you are nice people.
+Grinnell students are a great bunch to teach.

+> I think we're a bit greedy given our financial state.
+I hear too much of "We have a lot of money.
+Why can't I do *fill in pet project*?"
+And it bothers me that I sometimes feel that way, too.

+> I get frustrated that self-gov is not the success it should be.
+For example, it bothers me that there's a lot of theft in my building

+_What's the one food item you can't live without?_

+I want to say chocolate, but I think "fruit" is probably the answer if you'll accept that.
+If I have not narrow, I think it's pears.
+Of course, to be literal, I think it's water (although water isn't food).

+_Which are more organized, your documents in your computer's file system, or your real life (hardcopy) filing system?_

+Have you seen my office?
+And have you seen my course web?
+So ... most of my real-life filing system is completely disorganized.
+In contrast, *some* of my computer file system is carefully organized.

+_What are some of your favorite TV shows or musicians/bands?_

+I don't watch much TV any more.
+My family watches the Big Bang Theory together to celebrate our geekiness.
+I also like How I Met Your Mother.
+We sometimes watch Bones together, but it's been awhile.

+I'm old.
+I like the Beatles, Jonathan Richman, Van Morrison, the Blasters, the Kinks, Dave Alvin, Tom Russell, the Bad Examples, the Band and a bunch of other things.
+The best concerts I've seen were Rick Danko and Levon Helm (in a lounge at UChicago), REM (at some dive in Providence right when Murmur came out - about 1982), the Violent Femmes (at the same dive at about the same time), and Billy Bragg (at Harris).

+_How many hours do you sleep per day?_

+> I try to get eight hours of sleep each day.
+These days, I tend to get between six and seven on weeknights and then I catch up a little on weekends.
+It's not an approach I recommend.

+_Did you have a favorite (or a few favorite) computer/video games as a youth?_

+> I played a lot of Centipede and Defender in high school.
+My first year of college, I played a lot of Robotron, Joust, and Tempest.
+I still love those last three games.

+_What are five of your favorite movies?_

+*Seven Samurai*, *Bedazzled* (the Peter Cook and Dudley Moore version, not the crappy remake), Tati's *Playtime*, *The Great Dictator*, and *Harold and Maude*.

 About Assignments
 -----------------